Famous for variegated leaves, Syngonium wendlandii offers excellent air purifying benefits, but not when they are sick due to poor care.

 Although they rarely bloom indoors, they produce small, creamy white inflorescence wrapped with a green spathe in wild.

-Once they mature, they are most likely to bloom in spring when kept outdoors with ideal care.
+Once they mature, they will most likely bloom in spring when kept outdoors with ideal Syngonium wendlandii care.

 Toxicity of Syngonium Wendlandii